 Jury Verdict Research published data on verdicts in severe leg injury cases over the 10 years prior to October 2010.
 By severe, I mean severe: crush injuries and amputations.
-For injuries to one or both legs, as well as leg injuries resulting in varying degrees of leg amputations, the statistics are as follows:
+For injuries to one or both legs, and leg injuries resulting in varying degrees of leg amputations, the statistics are:

 |One or Both Legs||$4,000,000||$2,400,000|

-The average verdict in these cases is approximately $4,000,000 and the median verdict is $2,400,000 for injuries to one or both legs, as well as leg injuries resulting in varying degrees of leg amputations.
+The average verdict in these cases is approximately $4,000,000 and the median verdict is $2,400,000 for injuries to one or both legs, and leg injuries resulting in varying degrees of leg amputations.

 The leg amputation categories include both traumatic and surgical amputations.
-I was surprised by the relatively insignificant difference between above the knee and below the knee amputations:
+The relatively insignificant difference surprised me between above the knee and below the knee amputations:

 |Above the knee||$3,958,003||$2,588,649|

 As you can see, the median for bilateral amputations is a statistically insignificant difference from a single above the knee amputation.

 This is interesting data and useful to use in negotiating your case.
 But asking the numbers to make sense is asking too much.